Realization spaces of matroids over hyperfields: Introduction

+A matroid over a hyperfield $\mathbb H$ (for short: a $\mathbb H$-matroid) can be defined as a class of Grassmann-Pl\"ucker functions on a (finite) ground set $E$ with values in $\mathbb H$.
+Hyperfields are field-like objects where addition is allowed to be multivalued.
+An ordinary matroid corresponds to a matroid over the Krasner hyperfield, a matroid over the sign hyperfield corresponds to an oriented matroid and a matroid over the tropical hyperfield is a valuated matroid.
+(See Section \ref{section1b} for precise definitions and examples.)
+Matroids over hyperfields admit the following ``functorial'' property: given a morphism of hyperfields $f:\mathbb{H}_1\to \mathbb{H}_2$ and an $\mathbb{H}_1$-Matroid $M$, there is an induced $\mathbb H_2$-Matroid $f_\star(M)$.
+The Krasner hyperfield is the terminal object in the category of hyperfields and, accordingly, we can define the {\em underlying matroid} of any $\mathbb{H}$-Matroid $M$ as the push-forward $k_\star(M)$ with respect to the unique map $k:\mathbb{H}\to \mathbb K$ (see also discussion after Theorem \ref{TheoremA}).
+In this paper we study the following question:

-This paper tackles another fundamental question: what is the space of all phased matroids on a given underlying matroid?
-In the case of oriented matroids the corresponding space is a discrete and finite set and has been studied by Gel'fand, Rybnikov and Stone \cite{GRS95}, who gave four different characterizations of it (up to a canonical operation on oriented matroids called ``reorientation'' which corresponds, in the realizable case, to rescaling the vectors by non-zero numbers), each fitting a particular interpretation of matroid theory.
+We call such spaces {\em realization spaces}.
+In the case of the hyperfield of signs, these are the discrete, finite sets of oriented matroids studied by Gel'fand, Rybnikov and Stone \cite{GRS95}, who provided different characterizations of them, up to a canonical operation on oriented matroids called \emph{reorientation} (compare \cite[\S 3.1 and Remark 3.2.3]{Zie}, \cite[p.
+121]{GRS95}).